aspose-3d/Aspose-3D-Reference-Tutorials/content/english/net/objects/working-with-sphere-radius/_index.md

 Welcome to the world of 3D modeling with Aspose.3D for .NET!
 In this tutorial, we will explore the powerful capabilities of Aspose.3D and guide you through creating stunning 3D models effortlessly.
 Whether you're a seasoned developer or a beginner looking to delve into the world of 3D modeling, this tutorial is designed to make the process seamless and enjoyable.
 ## Prerequisites
 Before we dive into the exciting world of 3D modeling using Aspose.3D for .NET, let's make sure you have the necessary prerequisites in place:
-1. Install Aspose.3D for .NET: Begin by downloading and installing Aspose.3D for .NET from the [official download link](https://releases.aspose.com/3d/net/).
+1. Install Aspose.3D for .NET: Begin by downloading and installing Aspose.3D for .NET from the [download link](https://releases.aspose.com/3d/net/).
 Follow the installation instructions provided to set up the library in your development environment.
 2. Access Documentation: Familiarize yourself with the library's documentation available at [Aspose.3D for .NET Documentation](https://reference.aspose.com/3d/net/).
 This resource will be your guide throughout the tutorial.
 3. Get a Temporary License: If you don't have a license yet, grab a temporary one from [here](https://purchase.aspose.com/temporary-license/) to explore the full potential of Aspose.3D during this tutorial.
 ## Import Namespaces